-If you are an eligible employee, you must be enrolled in the LGHIP at all times during your employment unless you provide proof of other acceptable insurance.
-If you decline coverage, you must submit a Declination of Coverage form (LG04) and provide acceptable proof of other coverage.
-Other acceptable coverage includes but is not limited to: Affordable Care Act (ACA) qualified group and individual plans that meet minimum essential coverage standards, Marketplace, Medicare, Medicaid and Tricare.
+If you are an eligible employee, you must be enrolled in the LGHIP at all times during your employment unless you provide proof of acceptable other insurance.
+If you decline coverage, you must submit a Declination of Coverage form (LG04) and provide proof of acceptable other coverage.
+Acceptable coverage includes but is not limited to: Affordable Care Act (ACA) qualified group and individual plans that meet minimum essential coverage standards, Marketplace, Medicare, Medicaid and Tricare.